qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ###2018
 - 2018 ICCAD: Deterministic Methods for Stochastic Computing Using Low-Discrepancy Sequences (University of Louisiana at Lafayette, Lafayette)
-- 2018 Microprocessors and Microsystems: S-box-based random number generation for stochastic computing (University of Passau, Passau; University of Michigan, Ann Arbor)
+- 2018 Microprocessors and Microsystems: S-Box-Based Random Number Generation for Stochastic Computing (University of Passau, Passau; University of Michigan, Ann Arbor)
 - 2018 TVLSI: Toward Energy-Efficient Stochastic Circuits Using Parallel Sobol Sequences (University of Alberta, Edmonton)

 ## Accuracy Analysis